 Should you buy the House of Marley Exodus?

-If style and conscious consumption are two of your priorities, yes.
-The House of Marley Exodus is an attractive pair of general-purpose headphones with a sound signature that appeals to the masses.
+If style and conscious consumption are two of your priorities, then the House of Marley Exodus is a great pair of headphones.
 Its design not only looks handsome, but it feels durable thanks to the metal accents and key components like the headband architecture and ear cup sliders.
 Ultimately, $200 is a lot to allocate to a single pair of headphones, but you will feel like you’re getting your money’s worth with how well constructed the Exodus is.